maganrobotics/urmanipulation/README.md

 roller_hole_docking.py :show a whole process of ur3e_dual manipulation and how to use digital twin

 ```
-Creat your own code in the app folder and run in simulation.

 ### Running on a Real Robot (UR3e)
+Creat your own code in the app folder and test in simulation.
 To run your code in a real UR3e dual-arm robot, please drop by my office and talk to me.